 When temperatures reach new highs, it's normal to want to stay cool.
 The easiest way to do this is of course to opt for an air conditioner.
 So what options are available on the market?

 There are several types of air conditioners that can easily be installed at home.
-It is recommended that you choose the power of your air conditioning system (which is calculated in BTU) according to the surface area of your living space.
+It's recommended that you choose the power of your air conditioning system (which is calculated in BTU) according to the surface area of your living space.
 In order to provide you with an exact approximation, we will compare 3 air conditioning units, each designed to cover an area of 450 sq. ft.
 (41sq.m.) for a cooling capacity of 10,000 BTUs.

-The dual-block air conditioner offers air conditioning in the top part of the walls using nozzles to disperse the cooled air.
+The mini-split air conditioner offers air conditioning in the top part of the walls using nozzles to disperse the cooled air.
 As for the central air conditioner, it allows fresh air to be projected into the same ventilation ducts as the heated air.

 Technological options and accessories, the location of the installation and the addition of a heating option can also contribute to increases in the price of an air conditioning system, potentially adding at least 15-20% to the final invoice.

 Generally speaking, if you hire a contractor that specializes in air conditioning they'll charge you around $60 per hour.
 On the other hand, it's very rare that a contractor will agree to install a unit that you have previously purchased from another company or over the Internet.
 When you hire a professional contractor for this job, it's also important to keep several things in mind to ensure that they're well-tasked for the job.

 Before you’re ready for your quote, they should ask you several questions related to your needs for an air conditioning unit (as well as heating in the case of a reversible air conditioning system) since each job is different and prices could vary from one contractor to another.